paulinho-16/MEIC-TVVS/assignments/assignment9.md

 ## 1) Initial Mutation Score

-// TODO: ("Analyze which mutants survive to your unit test cases and which parts of the source code has the most not-killed mutants")
+// TODO: ("Analyze which mutants survive to your unit test cases and which parts of the source code has the most not-killed mutants") -> Isto não devia ser na secção dos equivalent mutants?

-To start mutation testing, we first need to view our initial Pit Test Coverage report.
+We first need to view our initial Pit Test Coverage report to start mutation testing.
-Thus, we decided to exclude the tests associated with the GUI, which was done through the *pom.xml* file, resulting in the following coverage.
+Thus, we decided to exclude the tests associated with the GUI, done through the `pom.xml` file, resulting in the following coverage:
 ![Initial Mutation Score](./images/mt_initial_score.png)

 Since we performed extensive testing in previous assignments, either with black-box and white-box testing techniques, the initial *Pit Test Coverage Report* contains: